ohduran/ohduran.github.io/_posts/2018-11-24-skin-in-the-game.md

 ## __Book 3 - The Greatest Asymmetry__

-## Chapter 2 - The most intolerant wins: the dominance of the stubborn minority
+__Book 3__ is about the minority rule by which a small segment of the population inflicts its preferences on the general population.

 The main idea behind complex systems is that the ensemble behaves in ways not predict by its components.
 This is called an “emergent” property of the whole, in which parts and whole differ because what matters are the interactions between such parts.
 You would never understand a colony of ants by studying one ant in isolation.